US economy enters 'technical recession' as GDP contracts for a second quarter

 While a second consecutive quarterly decline in GDP meets the standard definition of a “technical recession”, the National Bureau of Economic Research is the official arbiter of recessions in the US.

+Treasury Secretary Janet Yellen argued against defining a recession as two consecutive months of negative growth, instead characterising a true recession as “broad-based weakening of the economy”.

+“That is not what we're seeing right now,” she told reporters at a news conference.

-Job growth averaged 456,700 per month in the first half of the year, which is generating strong wage gains.
+Job growth averaged 456,700 positions per month in the first half of the year, generating strong wage gains.
 Still, the risks of a downturn have increased.
 Homebuilding and house sales have weakened while business and consumer sentiment have softened in recent months.

-“Coming off of last year’s historic economic growth — and regaining all the private sector jobs lost during the pandemic crisis — it’s no surprise that the economy is slowing down as the Federal Reserve acts to bring down inflation,” President Joe Biden said in a statement.
+“Coming off of last year’s historic economic growth — and regaining all the private sector jobs lost during the pandemic crisis — it’s no surprise that the economy is slowing down as the Federal Reserve acts to bring down inflation,” Mr Biden said in a statement.

 “My economic plan is focused on bringing inflation down, without giving up all the economic gains we have made.”

-The White House is vigorously pushing back against the recession chatter as it seeks to calm voters before the November 8 midterm elections that will decide whether Mr Biden's Democratic Party retains control of the US Congress.

-Earlier this week, Mr Biden told reporters: “We're not gonna be in a recession in my view.”

 The GDP report comes at a time when consumers and businesses are facing soaring prices due to inflation.
-The Federal Reserve on Wednesday announced it was raising its interest rates by 75 basis points to mitigate the price increases.
+The Fed on Wednesday announced it was raising its interest rates by 75 basis points to mitigate the price increases.

-Fed Chair Jerome Powell told reporters that he did not believe the US was in a recession, pointing to a strong labour market, among other economic factors.
+Fed Chairman Jerome Powell told reporters that he did not believe the US was in a recession, pointing to a strong labour market, among other economic factors.